drujensen/fib/README.md

  - OS: macOS Mojave 10.14.5
  - Docker Container: 2.0.0.3
  - Docker Image: ubuntu:18.04

+You can run the tests using Docker: `docker run -it drujensen/fib`

 Last benchmark was ran on June 12, 2019